zahur76/MilestoneProject_3/README.md

 The profile page also included a sold feature whereby the item could be listed as sold instead of deleting them and could be used as a marketing tool indicating that the seller items were in demand.

-Once the item sold feature was activated this would remove the item from items list on the main page.
+Once the item sold feature was activated the item would be removed from items list on the main page.

 ![Sold](static/doc/sold.png)